Showing 1–20 of 157 results

 Vape Coils Today

-Coils are now much larger and more complicated, with many vapers choosing to manufacture their own coils, better suited to their preferred vaping methods.
+Coils are now usually much larger and more complicated inside yet simpler to install.
 Larger coils which heat larger amounts of e-liquid also operate at much lower resistance or ohms.
 With coils operating at lower resistance levels, vapers can achieve much larger amounts of vapor, and also more intense flavor profiles from their e-juice or e-liquid.

 Coils are commonly made from Kanthal Wire, Stainless Steel Wire, Nickel, Nichrome, and Titanium.
-Many coils are re-buildable, giving vapers a more cost affordable solution to vaping and getting the best vape for their money.
 The three main types of coils available for vapers are simple to wire coils, Clapton wire coils, and Notch coils.
 The wicking inside the coils is what absorbs the e-liquid or e-juice and is most commonly organic cotton.
-Like all e-cig and vaporizer components, they should only be built by experienced vapors.
+Ceramic coils are becoming more popular thanks to the more efficient performance when e-juice is low.

 We hope this information will help you to find the best option for you!